Leapfrogging – LNG for Africa

 Many African countries are oil producers but they are also beset by frequent power outages.
 At the same time, they flare Natural Gas in huge volumes.
 Infrastructure to bring that gas to power plants and then further distribute electricity is weak or non-existent.
 That could be a blessing in disguise as the continent is on the verge of an energy revolution.

-Africa had made a great leap in just a few years from a region of extremely insufficient communication possibilities to a continent where internet and telephone are almost ubiquitous.
+Africa had made a great leap in just a few years from a region of extremely insufficient communication possibilities to a continent where the internet and telephone are almost ubiquitous.
 How did that happen so fast?

 For a long time, Africa was at the tail end of economic development.
 The continent was riddled with conflict, disaster, and economic malaise.
 At one point it was described as the lost continent.
 Asia had its miracle, South America its revival but where was Africa in the process?
 Look again.
 Right now, we are on the verge of an African miracle of unseen proportions and this one goes way beyond the extractive industry.
 It touches all economic sectors of the continent and reverses age-old structures with incredible speed.

 The mobile phone revolution is just the most obvious and telling example of this shift of fortunes.
 A much more important one is a silent realization that Africa has to fix its electricity problems and even more the realization that the solution will not lie in mimicking the Western world.
 The Western world (please let’s not debate what that is right now) had many decades to build up the elaborate pipeline and electricity grid networks it features right now.
-At the time when they were installed, a combination of technological need, monopolistic thinking and a general knack for centralistic structures dictated their construction.
+At the time when they were installed, a combination of technological need, monopolistic thinking, and a general knack for centralistic structures dictated their construction.

-The same holds true for energy infrastructure.
+The same holds for energy infrastructure.
 Gas pipelines and long cables to transport electricity are necessary if you transport those things over long distances and then spread this big lump of energy over a large area.

 But let’s turn this on its head.
 Let’s assume that electricity generation does not happen in big block power plants anymore but through myriads of small generators.
 Some would argue, that this is inefficient as larger plants enjoy economies of scale that the smaller units cannot possibly match.
 I beg to differ.
 That same rationale would dictate that mainframe supercomputers must be cheaper per byte of capacity than desktop PCs.
 Funnily, the contrary is true.